The Plimoth Grist Mill

 The Grist Mill Experience

-The Plimoth Grist Mill is a working mill that uses water power to mill organic corn into delicious, freshly ground cornmeal on our 200 year old French Buhr millstones.
+Open on Saturdays, Sundays and holidays, the Plimoth Grist Mill is a working mill that uses water power to mill organic corn into delicious, freshly ground cornmeal on our 200 year old French Buhr millstones.

 During your visit, you can explore the mill and learn about the importance of mills in the 1600s, the process of grinding corn, and the ecology of the Town Brook area, including the annual herring run.
 Outside the mill you’ll see how water diverted from Town Brook provides power for the 14 foot diameter waterwheel.
 Inside, on the grinding floor, you’ll see the 54 inch diameter bed and runner stones, and learn how they work together to mill or cut the corn into finer and finer pieces.
 Downstairs, you’ll come face to face with the mill’s gears, including the massive face gear and the smaller wallower or lantern gear.
 Working together, these gears translate the vertical power of the water wheel to the horizontal power needed to turn the runner stone.